-Wallasey pub shooting: Elle Edwards was brightest star, says dad
+Wallasey pub shooting: Elle Edwards's family needs answers, say police

 - Published

-The father of a 26-year-old woman who was fatally shot in a pub on Christmas Eve has said she was "the most beautiful and bright star".
+The family of a 26-year-old woman who was fatally shot at a pub on Christmas Eve "need answers", police have said.

-Elle Edwards was not thought to have been the target of the attack outside The Lighthouse in Wallasey, near Liverpool, at about 23:50 GMT.
+Elle Edwards, who was hit outside The Lighthouse in Wallasey, near Liverpool, was described by her family as "the most beautiful and bright star".

-Tim Edwards said the family was "devastated" and said she was "the glue that held this big family together".
+They said the beautician, who was not thought to have been the target of the attack, was "the glue that held this big family together".

 A Tranmere man, 31, remains in custody on suspicion of conspiracy to murder.